destroyedlolo/Marcel/Modules/How to create a module.md

 This architecture reduces the system's footprint by avoiding loading unused pieces of code, makes development easier and, all in all, increase modules' security.

-This little document explains how to create your own module to improve Marcel's capabilities, taking **mod_dummy** as example.
+This little document explains how to create your own module to improve Marcel's capabilities, taking **mod_dummy** as example.It describes only its skeleton, full explanation is provided in its source code.

 ## Structural concepts